nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 certain amounts.

-For the monitor, we will create a very simple instance that will simply listen for an "Update" event upon which it will simply output a log message informing us which counter reached our set milestone:
+For the monitor, we will create a very simple instance that will simply listen for an "Update" event upon which it will simply output a log message informing us off the progress:

 ```kotlin
 @FunctionName("Monitor")